orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <div class="w-full">
     <p class="text-base leading-relaxed mb-2">
       When the defense is focused on the screen or switches too early, the screener can fake the screen and slip straight to the basket.
-      The timing of this movement often catches defenders ball-watching — creating an uncontested layup.
+      The timing of this movement often catches defenders ball-watching, creating an uncontested layup.
     </p>
     <p class="text-sm text-muted-foreground">
       <em>Tactical note:</em> Use the slip sparingly - it’s most effective when the defense expects contact on the screen.